-- Every time you create a new Payment Application or Requisition in Procore, any value currently in Column F - Materials Stored will still be in Column F in the new Payment Application.
+- Every time you create a new invoice in Procore, any value currently in Column F - Materials Stored will still be in Column F in the new invoice.
 If you are incorporating those materials into the project this month, you will need to manually move the proper amount from Column F to Column E - Work Completed this Period.

 - $50,000 Work Completed